carrierpigeondev/research-on-radiology/RaaR.md

 - / 9999.txt
 ```

 Every repository must have a `README.md` in the root directiry.
-This `README.md` should contain the project name, a description, the author, and the RaaR revision / version it uses (These can be stated in any particular order).
+This `README.md` should contain the project name, a description, the author(s), contact information, and the RaaR revision / version it uses (These can be stated in any particular order, but in a friendly and readable way).

 Every repository must have a `/research` directory or one that  is similarly titled or descriptively-named.